rrovetto/Ethics-in-Ontology-Development/Myths-Of-Ontology-Development.md

 # Myths of Ontology Development & their Applications:
 **_Correcting Misinformation for Users and Developers of Ontologies_**

-## 1. The Myth of Mappings / The Shallowness of Harmonization
+## 1. The Myth of Mappings.

 **MYTH / FALSITY** :x:: mappings between terms, or harmonized ontologies, are always complete or true mappings.

-**TRUTH** :white_check_mark:: There are degrees of mappings / degrees of semantic harmoniztion.
-Mappings may not be correct or complete.
+**TRUTH** :white_check_mark:: **There are degrees of mappings / degrees of semantic harmoniztion.
+Mappings may not be correct or complete.**
-- A mapping or harmonization between two terms, two vocabularies, or two ontologies is only a complete and true mapping if all degrees or levels of abstraction, subsumption and commitments are understood and examined for semantic equivalence between the two. (e.g. a parent term in one ontology may not be intended in another).
+- A mapping or harmonization between two terms, two vocabularies, or two ontologies is only a complete and true mapping if all degrees or levels of abstraction, subsumption and commitments are understood and examined for semantic equivalence between the two. (e.g. a parent concept in one ontology may not be intended in another).
 - *Alleged mappings may be false, incorrect, or partial* if the intended meaning of the mapped entities is not examined and compared.
   - _A string match is not enough_: a mapping that only looks at the character string or the phrasing of the term is a **shallow mapping** and incomplete.
+(The Shallowness of Harmonization)
   - It is an **incomplete mapping** if the terms are defined using other (perhaps more abstract) terms or if they have commitments or constraints (e.g., via subsuming or parent category terms).
 So these aspects must be understood when doing mappings.
 - **Degrees of mapping/harmonization:** there can be _exact mapping_, _partial mapping_, _no mapping_, etc.
   - Analogy of the Shallowness of Mappings/Harmonization: